 Mary Poppins (for which he won an Oscar for Best Effects, Special Visual Effects).

-Jessica Fletcher on the successful television series Murder, She Wrote.
+her film and theater work and for her television role as writer Jessica Fletcher on the series Murder, She Wrote.

 Disney's first full-length animated feature

 Snow White and the Seven Dwarfs is released in Finland.

 The TV series Walt Disney Presents airs episode 128 - "Killers of the High Country."
 Narrated by Winston Hibler, an age-old conflict pits mountain lion against man.

 Walt Disney Productions celebrates its 50th anniversary!

 Actor Trevor Blumas, who appeared in Disney's 2005 Ice Princess as Teddy Harwood, is born in London, Ontario, Canada.